ptrace — process trace

 Mode Linux that want to emulate all the tracee's

 system calls.
-The data
+The data argument is

-treated as for PTRACE_CONT
+treated as for PTRACE_CONT.
+The addr argument is

 ignored.
 These requests are currently supported